-Staff prepared the environment before collecting children from school.
-They also followed the procedures in place when waiting for children which included wearing face masks.
-Staff talked knowledgeably about ways to minimise transmission such as changing their clothes before coming into the service.
+Staff prepared the environment before children arrived from school.
+Staff talked knowledgeably about ways to minimise transmission such as cleaning and rotating resources.
 Staff participated in lateral flow testing and taking the temperatures of adults in the service.
-There was a isolation procedure in place if anyone presented with Covid-19 symptoms.
+There was an isolation procedure in place if anyone presented with Covid-19 symptoms.